Skip to content

 # Scan a local repo, console output

-agent-smith security-scan --repo ./my-project
+agent-smith security-scan --repo .

-# Scan a specific branch, SARIF output
+# Scan a specific branch, markdown output

 # Scan only the diff of a pull request